-Sympodial bamboo roots grow very close to parents’ plant, forming a clump of many stems or canes, majority of bamboos found in India are sympodial rhizomes.
+Sympodial bamboo roots grow very close to the parents’ plant, forming a clump of many stems or canes, majority of bamboo found in India are sympodial rhizomes.

 Bamboo rods are round, segmented, jointed, and hollow.
 Bamboo culm consists of 50% parenchyma, 40% fiber, and 10% conducting tissue which indicates that as a construction material, bamboo has a very strong fiber.

 - The compressive strength of bamboo is at least twice of concrete.